darrenks/nibbles/docs/tutorial_ancillary.md

 This is critical for the whole model of Nibbles' syntax (since there would be no easy way to move an expensive computation from inside a loop to out).

 ### <span style="color: red">Challenge</span> Exercise
 Write a program that finds one factor of a composite number from stdin, let's say 3902309423233451.
-You may not hard code constants besides numbers <= 2.
+You may not hard code constants > 2.

 Hint: If you'd like to negate a "bool" don't forget about the custom truthiness rules for ints.